 When Should You Buy Super Bowl Tickets?

 Generally, Super Bowl tickets become cheaper as the game approaches.
 Data from a New York Times article suggests that prices are at their highest right after the conference championship games end, when fans’ spirits and BACs (blood alcohol content levels) are still high.
-Prices usually continue to fall as the two-week period comes to a close; however, this is not guaranteed, which is why we suggest you sign up for our Super Bowl newsletter.
+Prices usually continue to fall as the two-week period comes to a close; with the sweet spot typically being 3-5 days prior to the Super Bowl.
+However, this is not guaranteed, which is why we suggest you sign up for our Super Bowl newsletter.